 Building resilience, sustainability and community in the Margaret River region

 Transition Margaret River is a grass-roots community group, part of the worldwide Transition Network, a community-led local approach to creating a more sustainable, resilient, happier society in the face of challenges in today’s world, especially climate change, economic uncertainty and unsustainable resource use.
+Transition Margaret River celebrated our 10th birthday in 2022.

 Who are we?